apache/doris-website/versioned_docs/version-2.0/data-operate/export/export-manual.md

 under the License.
 -->

+# Export Overview

  `Export` is a feature provided by Doris that allows for the asynchronous export of data.
 This feature allows the user to export the data of specified tables or partitions in a specified file format through the Broker process or S3 protocol/ HDFS protocol, to remote storage such as object storage or HDFS.

 Currently, `EXPORT` supports exporting Doris local tables / views / external tables and supports exporting to file formats including parquet, orc, csv, csv_with_names, and csv_with_names_and_types.